Kevin-Aaaquil/ShabdKosh/README.md

 ## Commands
 At present we have a few quite awesome commands, all of which require a secret password 🤫 `*`

-* `*Hello`  :- The bot will welcome you into its hearts with a cute gif,
+* `*Hello`  :- The bot will welcome you into its heart with a cute gif,

 * `*lang`   :- The bot will show you its might: basically all the languages it can understand,